n2p5/stint/README.md

-# stint
+# Stint

-Short-lived, non-custodial session wallets for Cosmos SDK.
+Short-lived, non-custodial session wallets for the Cosmos SDK ecosystem.

 ## Overview

 Stint enables users to create ephemeral session wallets that can perform limited blockchain actions without requiring constant hardware wallet interaction.
-It uses WebAuthn Passkeys with PRF extension for key derivation and Cosmos SDK's authz module for secure delegation.
+The system uses Cosmos SDK's `authz` and `feegrant` modules combined with WebAuthn Passkeys for secure, deterministic key derivation.

+## Key Concept

+The system works by creating a **session wallet** that never holds funds but can transact on behalf of your main wallet:

+1. **Passkey + PRF**: Creates a deterministic private key using WebAuthn Passkey with PRF extension
+2. **Authz Grant**: Main wallet authorizes session wallet to perform specific actions (e.g., Send messages) with defined limits
+3. **Feegrant**: Main wallet grants fee allowance to session wallet, so it doesn't need to hold any funds for gas

 ## Features

-- 🔑 **Passkey-based key derivation** - Use WebAuthn PRF extension for deterministic key generation
+- 🔑 **Passkey-based key derivation** - Uses WebAuthn PRF extension for deterministic, secure key generation
-- 🔐 **Non-custodial** - Users maintain full control of their funds
+- 🔐 **Non-custodial** - Session wallets never hold funds, all gas is covered by feegrants
-- ⚡ **Seamless UX** - Sign transactions without popups for authorized actions
+- ⚡ **Seamless UX** - Sign transactions without hardware wallet popups for authorized actions
-- 🔄 **Bidirectional authorization** - Ensures funds can always be recovered
+- 🚀 **Zero balance required** - Session wallets work without any token balance
+- 🌐 **Multi-wallet support** - Works with Keplr, Leap, Cosmostation, and any Cosmos wallet
-- 📦 **Framework agnostic** - Works with any JavaScript environment
+- 📦 **Framework agnostic** - Works in browsers and React Native environments

 ## Installation